tderwedu/42cursus/06_ft_server/README.md

 # ```ft_server```
 *a 19 Coding School project*

 This project is an introduction to system administration.
-Docker is used to install a complete web server running on Nginx which runs multpiples services: Wordpress, phpMyAdmin, and a SQL database.
+Docker is used to install a complete web server running on NGINX which runs multpiple services: WordPPress, phpMyAdmin, and a SQL database.

 ## Acknowledgements